wp-plugins/oik/readme.txt

 * [oik-sc-help](http://www.oik-plugins.com/oik-plugins/oik-sc-help-shortcode-help-shortcodes/) - shortcode help shortcodes: provides [bw_code] and [bw_codes] shortcodes
 * [oik-sidebar](http://www.oik-plugins.com/oik-plugins/oik-sidebar-widget-wrangler-for-artisteer-themes/) - gives you the ability to use Widget Wrangler with Artisteer v3 themes

+Note: For some of these plugins the oik base plugin still provides a certain amount of code.

+= Other plugins =

 Other plugins which use the oik API are also available on WordPress.org:

 * [oik-nivo-slider](http://wordpress.org/extend/plugins/oik-nivo-slider/) - [nivo] shortcode for the jQuery "Nivo slider" for posts, pages, attachments and custom post types